sirius-zuo/audit-codebase/README.md

 # audit-codebase

-A Claude Code skill that audits an entire codebase, or a directory within it, for correctness bugs, CLAUDE.md compliance, dead code, and cross-module duplication — not a diff or PR, the whole tree.
+A agentic skill that audits an entire codebase, or a directory within it, for correctness bugs, CLAUDE.md compliance, dead code, and cross-module duplication — not a diff or PR, the whole tree.

 ## Why this exists